Costinha: Beira-Mar, Paços Ferreira and Académica

+Nacional

-On 30 May 2017, Costinha was appointed as manager of C.D.
-Nacional.
+On 30 May 2017, Costinha was appointed as manager of Nacional.
 In his first year, they were promoted back to the top tier as champions.

-Costinha left a year later by mutual consent, due to the Madeira team's relegation as second from the bottom.
+Costinha left a year later by mutual consent, due to the Madeira team's relegation as second-bottom.
 Negative highlights included a 10–0 loss against eventual champions S.L.
 Benfica, on 10 February 2019.

 Costinha returned to Nacional – again relegated from the main division – on 28 June 2021, on a one-year deal.
 He left on 20 September, having achieved a win and a draw in five games.